 Join Stephanie as she Interviews Lynne Kaufman about her new play Divine Madness along with its stars, Julia McNeil and Charley Shaw Robinson, who will be doing a short excerpt.

-Click Box to Watch LIVE on Thursday!
+Click Box Below to Watch

 About the Guest

 Lynne Kaufman is the author of twenty full length plays, three novels and a dozen short stories.
 Within the last four years, she had had three plays produced at The Marsh SF: “Acid Test”, “Two Minds” and “Who Killed Sylvia Plath”.
 Unscripted Theatre in S.F. produced her play ”Sex Scandal”.
 “William Blake in Hollywood,” was produced by the Neil Simon Festival Theatre as the winner of its Best New Comedy Competition.
 Her play “Daisy in the Dreamtime” was premiered by The Fountain Theatre in Los Angeles , won The Rella Lossy Playwright’s Award, and was published in Women Playwrights: Best New Plays and by Dramatic Publishing.
 She was the recipient of The Otis Guernsey Outstanding New Voice in American Theatre Award from The William Inge Theatre Festival.
 “Shooting Simone” premiered at Actors Theatre of Louisville Humana Festival and received six subsequent regional productions.
 It was published by Dramatic Publishing.
 Four of her plays premiered at The Magic Theatre including “The Couch”, which won The Glickman Award for Best New Play in San Francisco and “Speaking in Tongues”, which won a Kennedy Center/NEA/ Fund for New American Plays Award.
 Her play “Our Lady of the Desert” won Theatreworks ‘Best New Play in California Award”